datastax/cassandra-data-migrator/README.md

 spark.cassandra.source.read.consistency.level                   LOCAL_QUORUM
 spark.cassandra.astra.read.consistency.level                    LOCAL_QUORUM

 // no changes needed for below 5 lines.
-Readrate limit can be increased to make it faster but depends on overall load of the cluster. spark.migrate.maxRetries                                        10 spark.migrate.readRateLimit                                     40000 spark.migrate.writeRateLimit                                    40000
+Read rate limit can be increased to make it faster but depends on overall load of the cluster. spark.migrate.maxRetries                                        10 spark.migrate.readRateLimit                                     40000 spark.migrate.writeRateLimit                                    40000